turingschool/front-end-curriculum/lessons/module-1/jquery-jigsaw.md

 * Use jQuery selectors to find content
 * Understand that jQuery collections allow you to manipulate multiple elements with a single method
 * Use jQuery's DOM traversal methods to move around the DOM
-* Add CSS styles using jQuery
+* Add CSS class manipulation using jQuery
 * Append new content to the DOM
 * Add event listeners to elements currently in the DOM
 * Understand that adding an event listener will not effect elements you add to the DOM in the future
+* Get familiar with the documentation

 ***